payjoin/rust-payjoin/README.md

 This library should compile with any combination of features with Rust 1.78.0.

-## Using the Libraries
+## Using the libraries

-### Python
+### python

 ```shell
 pip install payjoin
 ```
-## Running the Integration Test
+## Run the integration test

-First, we need to set up bitcoin core and esplora locally in the regtest network.
+First we need to set up the `bitcoin core` and `esplora` locally in the regtest network.
 If you don't have these, please refer to this [page](https://learn.saylor.org/mod/page/view.php?id=36347).
-Alternatively, you can install `Nigiri Bitcoin`, a tool designed to simplify the process of running local instances of Bitcoin and Liquid networks for development and testing purposes.
-Follow the instructions [here](https://github.com/vulpemventures/nigiri) to install it on your machine.
+Or you can install `Nigiri Bitcoin`, which is a tool designed to simplify the process of running local instances of Bitcoin and Liquid networks for development and testing purposes.
+You can refer to this [link](https://github.com/vulpemventures/nigiri), to install it on your local machine.

-Once Nigiri Bitcoin is up and running, you need to mine a few blocks.
-Refer to this [link](https://developer.bitcoin.org/reference/rpc/generatetoaddress.html?highlight=generate) on how to mine blocks.
+Once the nigiri bitcoin starts running, you need to mine a few blocks.
+Please refer to the following [link](https://developer.bitcoin.org/reference/rpc/generatetoaddress.html?highlight=generate) on how to mine blocks.

-Before running the integration tests, replace the following snippet in `tests/bdk_integration_test.rs` and `tests/bitcoin_core_integration_test.rs` with your Nigiri Bitcoin Core credentials:
+Before running the integration tests, please replace following snippet in `tests/bdk_integration_test.rs` and `tests/bitcoin_core_integration_test.rs` with your nigiri bitcoin core credentials.

 ```rust
 static RPC_USER: &str = "admin1";
 static RPC_PASSWORD: &str = "123";
 static RPC_HOST: &str = "localhost";
 static RPC_PORT: &str = "18443";
 ```

 NB: The default nigiri credentials would be the following